0xPolygonID/tutorials/mkdocs/docs/getting-started/state-transition/state-transition.md

-# Overview
+# Intro to State Transtion

-State Transition means moving from one identity state to another.
-An [Identity State Transition](https://docs.iden3.io/protocol/spec/#identity-state-transition-function) happens when an identity adds a new claim, updates a claim or revokes a claim.
+When an identity adds a new claim to her Claims Tree, the root of the tree and, consequently, the identity state change.
+The process of moving from one state to another is defined [**State Transition**](https://docs.iden3.io/protocol/spec/#identity-state-transition-function).

 The State Transtion is executed inside a circuit.
 The `stateTransition` [circuit](../../circuits/main-circuits.md#statetransition) encodes a set of rules that must be respected to complete the state transition such as: